zcalusic/sysinfo/README.md

 The purpose of the library is to collect only inventory info.
 No metrics like CPU usage or load average will be added.
 The rule of thumb is, if it's changing during the day, every day, it doesn't belong in the library.

-The library is mostly complete feature-wise, the challenges going forward will be to fully support more Linux distributions.
 So far the library has been tested to offer full functionality on the following distros:

 - [x] CentOS 6, 7
-- [x] Debian 7, 8, unstable
+- [x] Debian 7, 8, 9, unstable
-- [x] Ubuntu 12.04, 14.04, 16.04
+- [x] Ubuntu 12.04, 14.04, 16.04, 18.04

-OTOH, newer distributions should actually work out of the box (older ones are problematic) thanks to the newer kernels with more features and standardization efforts of the systemd team (think [/etc/os-release](http://0pointer.de/blog/projects/os-release) and stuff like that).
+While older distributions can be a bit problematic, all newer should work out of the box thanks to modern kernels with more features and standardization efforts of the systemd team (think [/etc/os-release](http://0pointer.de/blog/projects/os-release) and stuff like that).

 ## Requirements